SvenvDam/HTypes/README.md

 [![Build Status](https://travis-ci.org/SvenvDam/HTypes.svg?branch=master)](https://travis-ci.org/SvenvDam/HTypes)

 # HTypes
-> A type-safe, asynchronous, composable, lightweight Scala extension to the HBase API
+> A type-safe, asynchronous, composable Scala extension to the HBase Client API

 HTypes is a simple Scala extension to the Apache HBase API with no dependencies.
 It assumes you have have the HBase client API available as a dependency in your project.